School of Communication

 “Localizing and designing computer-based safety training solutions for Hispanic construction workers.”
 Journal of Construction Engineering and Management.
 2011; 137(6): 452-459.

-Co-Principal Investigator, with Joseph Grzywacz, Thomas Arcury, and Sara Quandt (Wake Forest), and Thomas Mills (VT Building Construction) and Manuel Perez-Quiñones (University of North Carolina at Charlotte).
+- Co-Principal Investigator, with Joseph Grzywacz, Thomas Arcury, and Sara Quandt (Wake Forest); Thomas Mills (Virginia Tech Building Construction); and Manuel Perez-Quiñones (University of North Carolina at Charlotte).
 “Micro-processes of Latino Construction Workers' Health: Feasibility of CATS."
 National Institute of Occupational Safety and Health.
 Amount awarded: $250,000.
-Responsibility: 40% of the VT contract.
+Responsibility: 40% of the Virginia Tech contract.
 2009-2012.